 Improving the National Urban Search and Rescue (USAR) capacities of Mongolia

 The intervention seeks to improve the national emergency response capacities of Mongolia in the area of Urban Search And Rescue (USAR).
-In Mongolia USAR services are delivered by the National Emergency Management Agency (NEMA).
-Capacity-building will be pursued through a selection of measures with special focus on the provision of simple training facilities, targeted training in USAR techniques as well as support for organizational and operational conceptualization.
+In Mongolia, USAR services are delivered by the National Emergency Management Agency (NEMA).
+Capacity building will be pursued through a selection of measures with special focus on targeted training in USAR techniques on the newly built training facilities, as well as support for organizational and operational conceptualization.

 - Identification, recruitement and employment of 12 new USAR trainers

-- Planning and tendering of a new Modular Training Ground (MTG) for practical USAR trainings
+- Planning,tendering and construction of a new Modular Training Ground (MTG) for practical USAR trainings

 - Conceptualization related to the upgrade process “SAR to USAR”

 - Introduction of necessary adaptations in Management and Logistics

 |Directorate/federal office responsible

 National Emergency Management Agency of Mongolia NEMA

 |Coordination with other projects and actors